 Every week at Dairymaids we select six cheeses to include in our free cheese tasting.
 Whenever we are open, we are tasting cheese.
 We stock over 150 cheeses, so if these 6 don’t please you, we will find you the cheeses that do.

-Our pairing of the week is a Fig Conserve from American Spoon in Michigan.
+Our pairing of the week is an Early Glow Strawberry Preserve from American Spoon in Michigan.